Sam's Telephone Collection - Exchange & Testing Items

 Operators head and breast set This unit was current from the 1930s and into the 1950s, when it was superseded by the comparatively lightweight headset below.
 The microphone was uncomfortably heavy and required the canvas strap around the neck to support its weight. .

-This one, being modelled by Leslie at Hitchin Camera Club, has lost its original plug, which was of such a heavy design that it could nearly pull you over if dropped accidentally.
-I now have a plug, but have not got round to fitting it yet.
+This one, being modelled by Leslie at Hitchin Camera Club, had lost its original plug, Plug 404, which was of such a heavy design that it could nearly pull you over if dropped accidentally.
+I later acquired a plug and it was fitted to the cord before I gave the whole thing away.

 Headset No 1

-Here is a picture of me modelling the later model of headset, the one-piece, lightweight Headset No 1.
+This is the later model of headset, the one-piece, lightweight Headset No 1.
 The transmitter inset, No 15, is designed for horn loading and the receiver is a smaller version of the one used in handset No 3 and is Receiver No 3T.
 The horn detaches for cleaning.
 The normal connector on the cord is the four-pole Plug 420 - much lighter than on the older headset.
+Right is a picture of me modelling it.

 Telecomms Index